 The Data Services unit at MU Libraries offers reference assistance to MU faculty, staff and students in the acquisition of datasets for use in teaching and original research.
-Through our affiliation with the Inter-university Consortium for Political and Social Research (ICPSR) and the Roper Center for Public Opinion Research (see tabs above), MU faculty, staff and students may download any of thousands of datasets on a wide variety of topics.
+Through our affiliation with the Inter-university Consortium for Political and Social Research (ICPSR) MU faculty, staff and students may download any of thousands of datasets on a wide variety of topics.
 We also help researchers access the growing collection of public use datasets on the Internet.

-Did you create a dataset during the course of your research that you want to make available to others?
+Have you produced a dataset during the course of your research that you want to make available to others?
 OpenICPSR is a low-cost data archive that offers high visibility.

 Users of American Community Survey data may find this book useful: Using the American Community Survey: Benefits and Challenges, available as a free download.
 Or, check out the library copy.

 Provides support for faculty and students working with statistical data, including:

 The Research Support Computing (RSC) group provides computing support, training, and consulting to the MU research community.
 The staff works closely with researchers to help evaluate their technology needs and recommend solutions that allow them to take full advantage of the resources available.
 RSC also works to ensure that the campus’ computing and networking infrastructure meets the growing needs of the research community for performance and functionality.